Data & Reporting

 The latest report details how hospitals in states that chose to expand Medicaid under the Affordable Care Act (ACA) reported sustained growth in Medicaid patient volumes during-second quarter 2014—and three times the increase of emergency department (ED) visits than hospitals in non-expansion states in second-quarter 2014 compared to the same time last year.

-National Report: U.S. Hospitals in Medicaid Expansion States Seeing More Medicaid Patients and Reduced Charity Care Levels
+U.S. Hospitals in Medicaid Expansion States Seeing More Medicaid Patients and Reduced Charity Care Levels

 The first report, released in June 2014, shows hospitals in states that chose to expand Medicaid under the Affordable Care Act saw significantly more Medicaid patients and a related reduction in self-pay and charity care cases; whereas, hospitals in states that chose not to expand Medicaid experienced no changes outside normal variation in Medicaid volume or self-pay and charity care cases.